“Welcome one another as Christ has welcomed you, for the glory of God.” Romans 15:7

 Together, We are the Church a universal body of believers delivering to all people everywhere a faith-filled message of hope.
 All this is not possible without your support, especially through the ABCD.

 Soon, you will receive a letter from Archbishop Wenski about the ABCD Campaign.

 Please prayerfully consider mirroring the love of Christ by putting your faith into action and making a gift that allows the Archdiocese of Miami to help those in need just as He calls us to.

 Let us be one in Faith.
 A Second Collection will be taken at all the Masses.
 Please be generous.

-The flag will be flown in honor of Patrick Purcell a parishioner who passed away recently and was a veteran in World War II.
+The flag will be flown in honor of Nicholas Buglione a parishioner who passed away recently and was a veteran of World War I.

 Connect With Your St Gabriel Family by Phone